Internet Explorer doesn’t work well with our website. We recommend using a different browser like Google Chrome.

 • Limited customer support

-If you’re looking to create a real-time online learning experience, WizIQ might be the online teaching platform for you.
+If you want to create a real-time online learning experience, WizIQ might be your online teaching platform.
 WizIQ is a complete education platform for live and self-paced courses.
 You can create and sell your classes right on the platform with their easy-to-use tools.

 Pros: